EDGE DATA CENTRE

 With standardized MDC design, an organization can easily roll out their Edge data centres in multiple sites.
 This makes it easy to manage all uniform Edge infrastructures across multiple sites.
 For companies aiming at Tier-III or equivalent DC classification, standardized design should allow concurrent maintainability and scaling without downtime.

 An MDC could be built inside a limited space of the premise.
 High density solutions solve space limitations in the cabinets.
 An organization may have a preference of using certain cooling technology, cabling, fire protection, access control, intelligent monitoring, and so on; data centre design could be as simple as few components – but with specific business requirements (e.g. to comply with the local regulation) the design could involve many sophisticated components.

 An organization could request a design consultant (e.g. from Datwyler) to get expert advice on their Edge data centre.
 A consultant can also support the company in terms of a health check of the existing data centre, migration paths, upgrades and consolidation.

 In the pictures above you can see examples of the Datwyler Micro Data Centre.
 We also offer mini data centres as well as mid-sized and large data centres.

-Need an Edge DC solution?
-Have a look in our brochure
+Need an Edge data centre solution?
+Have a look in our brochure:

 Cutting EDGE solutions for your decentralised DC architecture